apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestate.md

 completely unrelated node states can be much more expensive.

-An important detail of the `NodeStateDiff` mechanism is the `childNodeChanged` method that will get called if there are _any_ changes in the subtree starting at the named child node.
+An important detail of the `NodeStateDiff` mechanism is the `childNodeChanged` method that will get called if there can be _any_ changes in the subtree starting at the named child node.
 The comparison method should thus be able to efficiently detect differences at any depth below the given nodes.
 On the other hand the `childNodeChanged` method is called only for the direct child node, and the diff implementation should explicitly recurse down the tree if it wants to know what exactly did change under that subtree.
 The code